The Constitution and the Law on the Use of the Macedonian Language (1998) determine its official status and its use in the public sphere.

 According the Ohrid Framework Agreement (2001), in the units of local self-government, where at least 20% of the population speak a language other than Macedonian, that language and its alphabet will be used as an official language, in addition to the Macedonian language and its Cyrillic alphabet (see also chapter 4.2.4).

 In January 2018, after a long and burning public debate, the Parliament passed the new Law on the Use of Languages.
-The Law stipulates the use of the Albanian language on national and local level.
-The President of the Republic refused to sign the Law.
+The Law stipulates the use of the Albanian language at national and local level.
+However, this led to a recent political incident when the Parliamentary speaker Dzaferi gave his address in Albanian (his native language) during the Summit “European Parliament – Western Balkan” in Brussels in June 2021.
+Experts say he thus infringed the Constitution.